ANALYTICS POWERHOUSE: A solution to your product launches

 Self-service tool: Ad-hoc requests from leadership requiring quick data pulls are very common during launch environment.
 There needs to be an enablement platform that will visualize data in a manner consumable by various stakeholders.
 This platform (e.g. Spotfire, Tableau, and QlikView) on top of integrated launch dataset can enable analysts to extract data quickly and drag/drop variables to analyze data with basic visualizations.

 Reproducible analyses: Most product launches have similar analyses, which need to be refreshed regularly in order to see the progress or changes with newer data week-on-week.
 Establishing code libraries and result templates can help us run recurring analyses effectively.
-For instance, having a software repository (Gitlab/SVN to store code libraries with pre-defined naming / coding standards) and output templates with pre-defined presentations through charts and tables.
+For instance, having a software repository (Gitlab/SVN to store code libraries with pre-defined naming / coding standards) and output templates with pre-defined presentations through charts and tables using a combination of big data analytics software and services.

 Test scenarios and measurement framework: All of these efforts finally boil down to measurement and scalability.
 Various simulation techniques and scenario planning approaches can be leveraged to forecast the test outputs.
 A test control framework can help validate the outcome.
 For instance, Sales leadership may want to test higher call activity to a physician segment before scaling it to the whole nation.
 Enhanced call activity can be run on a few pilot territories to assess the returns compared to holdout/control territories.
 The outcome can help make informed decisions on increasing the sales force size at a national level.